Black Death in England: Death toll

 Although historical records for England were more extensive than those of any other European country, it is still extremely difficult to establish the death toll with any degree of certainty.
-Difficulties involve uncertainty about the size of the total population, as described above, but also issues regarding the proportion of the population that died from the plague.
-Contemporary accounts are often grossly inflated, stating numbers as high as 90 per cent.
-Modern historians give estimates of death rates ranging from around 25 per cent to more than 60 per cent of the total population.
+Difficulties include uncertainty about the size of the total population, as described above, but also uncertainty about the proportion of the population that died from the plague.
+Contemporary accounts are often grossly inflated, stating numbers as high as 90%.
+Modern historians give estimates of death rates ranging from around 25% to more than 60% of the total population.

 The pioneering work in the field was made by Josiah William Russell in his 1948 British Medieval Population.
-Russell looked at inquisitions post mortem (IPMs)—taken by the crown to assess the wealth of the greatest landowners after their death—to assess the mortality caused by the Black Death, and from this arrived at an estimate of 23.6 per cent of the entire population.
-He also looked at episcopal registers for the death toll among the clergy, where the result was between 30 and 40 per cent.
-Russell believed the clergy was at particular risk of contagion, and eventually concluded with a low mortality level of only 20 per cent.
+Russell looked at inquisitions post mortem (IPMs)—taken by the Crown to assess the wealth of the greatest landowners after their death—to assess the mortality caused by the Black Death, and from this he arrived at an estimate of 23.6% of the entire population.
+He also looked at episcopal registers for the death toll among the clergy, where the result was between 30 and 40%.
+Russell believed the clergy was at particular risk of contagion, and eventually arrived at an overall mortality rate of "only" 20 per cent.

 Several of Russell's assumptions have been challenged, and the tendency since has been to adjust the assessment upwards.
-Philip Ziegler, in 1969, estimated the death rate to be at around one third of the population.
+Philip Ziegler, in 1969, estimated the death rate to have been around one third of the population.
 Jeremy Goldberg, in 1996, believed a number closer to 45 per cent would be more realistic.
 A 2004 study by Ole Jørgen Benedictow suggests the exceptionally high mortality level of 62.5 per cent.
 Assuming a population of 6 million, this estimate would correspond to 3,750,000 deaths.
 Such a high percentage would place England above the average that Benedictow estimates for Western Europe as a whole, of 60 per cent.
-A death rate at such a high level has not been universally accepted in the historical community.
+Many historians have not accepted such a high death rate.

 In 2016, Carenza Lewis reported the results of a new method of assessing the death toll.
 She argued that pottery before and after the Black Death is datable because there was a change at that time from the high medieval to the late medieval style, and that counts of pottery of each type therefore provide a useful proxy for long term changes in population.
-She and her colleagues analysed pottery sherds from test pits in more than 50 continuously occupied rural settlements in eastern England, and found a decline in the number of pottery producing pits of 45 per cent.
+She and her colleagues analysed pottery shards from test pits in more than 50 continuously occupied rural settlements in eastern England, and found a decline in the number of pottery producing pits of 45 per cent.
 Norfolk had the greatest drop of 65 per cent, while there was no drop in 10 per cent of settlements, mostly commercial centres.